Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 “And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another: and there was given unto him a great sword.”

-3) The devil is a liar, and he is the prince of the power of the air.
+4) The devil is a liar, and he is the prince of the power of the air.
 The devil controls nearly all of our education and media – therefore much of everything you believe is a lie.
 See John 8: 44 & Eph 2:2

 Those are just some of the subjects I’ve explored in the links above.
 Even for Christians, some these beliefs may be hard to fully accept and make part of your life experience.

-These concepts may challenge you.
 If that’s the case, Psalm 34:8 and 1 Thes 5:21 invite you to go ahead and see if Bible promises will actually work for you or not.
 Don’t be too quick to cast any of this aside, or judge results too hastily by thinking or saying God’s words are not 100% reliable.
 See Prov 18:13, Prov 19:2, Prov 29:20 and Eccl 5:2.

-This is especially true for Christians… Please give these topics some thought, and don’t be like the foolish virgin’s in Matthew 25:1-13 who were not ready for the wedding, and were unnecessarily shut out.
+If you call yourself Christian, don’t be like the foolish virgin’s in Matthew 25:1-13 who were not ready for the wedding, and were unnecessarily shut out.

 (Many of the slumbering Christians in Matthew 25:7 will be those who wake up and proclaim the two witnesses message that’s explained here!)